-New or familiar to Ballet Under the Stars?
-Here are the 9 things you need to know for a great night at our FREE outdoor performances!
+Whether you are new or a regular at Ballet Under the Stars, here are the 10 things you need to know about Ballet Arizona’s FREE & family-friendly outdoor performances!

 Ballet Arizona dancers on stage at “Ballet Under the Stars”.

 Ballet Arizona is so excited to kick off our 2021-2022 season with Ballet Under the Stars once again!
 There are a total of four free performances across the Valley and all of them start at 7 pm.

 Wednesday, September 29, 2021 – Fountain Park, Fountain Hills